zen0bit/awesome-stars/topics.md

 ## privacy

+- [cryptomator/cryptomator](https://github.com/cryptomator/cryptomator) - Cryptomator for Windows, macOS, and Linux: Secure client-side encryption for your cloud storage, ensuring privacy and control over your data.
+- [kaleedtc/Privacium](https://github.com/kaleedtc/Privacium) - A simple app for discovering tools that respects your privacy.
 - [umutcamliyurt/DroidCrypt](https://github.com/umutcamliyurt/DroidCrypt) - A file and text encryption tool for Android
 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
 No ads, no
 - [TryQuiet/quiet](https://github.com/TryQuiet/quiet) - A private, p2p alternative to Slack and Discord built on Tor & IPFS
+- [Scrut1ny/GrapheneOS-Guide](https://github.com/Scrut1ny/GrapheneOS-Guide) - A resource for users intent on optimizing their usage of this highly secure and privacy focused mobile operating system.
 - [accrescent/accrescent](https://github.com/accrescent/accrescent) - A novel Android app store focused on security, privacy, and usability
 - [ImranR98/apps.obtainium.imranr.dev](https://github.com/ImranR98/apps.obtainium.imranr.dev) - Collection of suggested apps for Obtainium.
 - [owerdogan/whoami-project](https://github.com/owerdogan/whoami-project) - Whoami provides enhanced privacy, anonymity for Debian and Arch based linux distributions